TimeRef.com

 Edward the Confessor

 Was the King of England from 1042 until 1066.
 When Edward the Confessor died in 1066 he left no sons or daughters to become the ruler of England.
-This started a dispute over who should become the next English king.
-This lead to the invasion by William the Conqueror.
-Edward had strong links to Normandy and had been influenced by his Norman friends
+This started a dispute over who should become the next English king and lead to the invasion by William the Conqueror.
+Edward had strong links to Normandy and had been influenced by his Norman friends.

 Eustace, Count of Boulogne

 Eustace married Godgifu, the sister of Edward the Confessor.
-When Eustace was involved at Dover in a fight between Norman sailors and the town's inhabitants Edward the Confessor ordered Godwin to punish the townspeople.
+When Eustace was involved in a fight at Dover between Norman sailors and the town's inhabitants Edward the Confessor ordered Earl Godwin to punish the townspeople.
 When Godwin refused, Edward expelled the Earl's family from the country.

 Godwin, Earl of Wessex